Is Chronic Pain Ruining Your Relationship?

 Fibromyalgia affects an estimated 5 million Americans (80% to 90% of them women), but until relatively recently many doctors have pooh-poohed the condition.
 Women like Champneys have long been told that the pain is “all in their head,” a message that their partners have sometimes taken to heart as well.

 Champneys' husband, Adam, acknowledges that he found himself growing skeptical as Athena grew more disabled by her condition.
-“I started doubting whether it was real,” says the 36-year-old real estate agent.
-“I even started doubting our relationship, because I was having to do a lot of the same things for her that I have to do for our children.
-She was in her 30s, but it was like taking care of an 80-year-old grandma.”
+“I started doubting whether it was real,” says the real estate agent.
+“I even started doubting our relationship, because I was having to do a lot of the same things for her that I have to do for our children.”

 “People who have chronic illnesses desire support from their loved ones,” says Annmarie Cano, PhD, an associate professor of psychology at Wayne State University, in Detroit.
 “We all want to feel loved and cared for, but if the people around us are not supporting us the way we want them to, we might become resentful and feel like we are entitled to support.”